s3nmith/ML-basics-from-scratch/README.md

 # Machine Learning Basics from Scratch

 This repo will have all the code that I used to learn about neural networks and machine learning.
-Some implementations use no libraries and only basic mathematical operations, while others use libraries to make calculations simpler.
+Some implementations use no libraries and only basic mathematical operations and loops, while others use libraries to make calculations simpler.

 ## Table of Contents